Gu-ddy/StockPriceForecasting/README.md

 ![Model architecture diagram](https://github.com/Gu-ddy/StockPriceForecasting/blob/main/Images/model.png)
 On every LSTM layer l2 regularizers were used to make the network more robust.
 Likewise a dropout layer was added before the last fully connected layer.

 The used optimizer was Adam with default learning rate and batch size equal to 256.

 ## Datasets
 All used data is available on the dediacted folder.
-Nonetheless cleaning and simple feature engineering operations were performed before conducting the analysis.
+Nonetheless cleaning and simple feature engineering operations were performed before conducting the analysis, for details look at the main notebook.

 ## Future work
 There are several improvements that could be carried out, among them we have:
+* Including fundamental analysis (only for the network).
-* Use a more sophisticated evaluation framework.
+* Using a more sophisticated evaluation framework.
-*  Include exogenous data also for ARIMA
+* Include exogenous data also for ARIMA.
-*   Use a better optimization pipeline:
+* Use a better optimization pipeline (e.g. early stopping )
-- Use early stopping partinioning more finely the dataset with a validation set.
-- Try different batch sizes and learning rate and optimizers.
-* Include fundamental analysis (only for the network).
+* Including transformers in the architecture